 |---|---|

-| Heat Number | Unique code that links the MTC to a batch of material. |
+| Heat Number | Unique identifier linking the MTC to the melt/heat and its reported chemistry/mechanical results. |

-| Material Designation | Standard name, such as ASTM A182 F316/316L. |
+| Material Designation | Standard grade and spec (example: ASTM A182 F316/316L or ASTM A105/SA-105, as ordered). |

-| Compliance Standards | Lists standards like ASME B16.5 or EN 10204 Type 3.1. |
+| Compliance Standards | Material and dimensional standards (example: ASTM A182 + ASME B16.5; or EN 10204 Type 3.1/3.2 as required). |

-| Flange Markings | Permanent marks: size, pressure rating, material grade. |
+| Flange Markings | Permanent marks such as size, pressure class, grade, heat number, and standard references. |

 Material specification and grade